 Setting a SMART goal is the first step to becoming a Certified Scrum Master.
 S.M.A.R.T. stands for Specific, Measurable, Achievable, Relevant, and Time-bound.

 MARKET RESEARCH: The ScrumAlliance.org directory shows current certificate holders for any geographic area.
-NOTE: if you don’t pay your semi-annual renewals you are dropped.
-Search-directory In Boise where I live, there are 135 active certified Scrum Masters.
-In places I would like to work, like London there are 4,751, and All of Alaska has 4.
-So you can do this!
+In Boise where I live, there are 135 active certified Scrum Masters.
+In places I would like to work, like Alaska there are four.

 Now, make a plan. (mine is below) Turn off your TV, YouTube, Facebook, & Twitter.
-Decide you don’t care what Trump or the NFL or anyone’s cat or kids do.
-You’re going to advance your career, and none of that stuff will do you a bit of good ten days from now.
+Decide to not care what Trump or the NFL or SNL does.
+None of that stuff will advance a career tomorrow or ten years from now.

-– Download a free PDF copy of SBOK Scrum Book of Knowledge
+– Download free PDF from Scrumstudy.org Scrum Book of Knowledge

 – Subscribe to some good scrum/agile newsletters